 How to change name in Windows 10: Many users feel like changing their user name in Windows 10 and the reasons to change the username can vary.

-1. With Local Users & Groups
+1. Using Local Users & Groups

 You can easily alter your username by using users & groups saved on your computer locally.
 You can do it by using Local Users & Groups function easily.